confluentinc/ksql/docs/developer-guide/ksqldb-reference/select-pull-query.md

 If no bounds are placed on `WINDOWSTART` or `WINDOWEND`, rows are returned for all windows in the windowed table.

-Pull queries can also be issued against derived tables created using [CREATE TABLE AS SELECT](../../ksqldb-reference/create-table-as-select) statements.
+Pull queries can be issued against derived tables created using [CREATE TABLE AS SELECT](../../ksqldb-reference/create-table-as-select) statements.
 Here is an example of that:
 ```sql
 CREATE TABLE GRADES (ID INT PRIMARY KEY, GRADE STRING, RANK INT)